 A tooth extraction means to have a tooth pulled.
-There are a number of reasons why Dr. Douglas A Deam DMD PA would recommend a tooth extraction in Coral Gables, Florida.
+There are a number of reasons why Dr. Douglas A Deam would recommend a tooth extraction in Coral Gables, Florida.
 If your smile is crowded, our dentist may pull a tooth to allow the teeth to align properly.
 This is especially the case if our dentist is preparing your mouth for orthodontia.
 If a tooth cannot break the gums because there is not room in your mouth for it, our dentist may recommend extraction.
 If a tooth becomes severely infected to the point that root canal therapy will not cure it, extraction may necessary so the infection does not spread.
 If a patient has a compromised immune system because of a medical treatment like chemotherapy or an organ transplant, even the risk of infection may be reason enough for extraction.
 If gum disease has caused a tooth to loosen, it may need to be pulled.

 After having a tooth extraction, follow the advice below to make recovery easier: